FrancesCoronel/personal-website-v3/_posts/2015-04-18-sort-detective-solution.md

 Step 2 - Launch JD-GUI
 ----------------------

-Now that you’ve downloaded the `ZIP` file, unzip it and launch the application.
+Now that you've downloaded the `ZIP` file, unzip it and launch the application.

 ![](https://fvcproductions.files.wordpress.com/2015/04/jd-gui-unzipped.png)